 Self-published titles are frequently hard for us to purchase.
 We do investigate and confirm whether these titles are available from our vendors.
 For self-published titles, this is rarely the case.
 Purchasing restrictions prevent the Library from ordering titles directly from Amazon.

 Yes, if the author is a New Mexico resident and the book is professionally bound (not stapled or spiral bound) and was self-published within the last 3 years.
 We ask that the author donate 3 copies for it to be added to the collection (3 copies only, please).
 The author can drop the 3 copies off at any branch library.
 The books will then be cataloged and processed as time allows.
 This can take many weeks.

-We can only purchase Ebooks that are available through Overdrive or Cloud Library.
+We can only purchase Ebooks that are available through Overdrive.
 Self-published books are rarely available from these vendors.

 DVDs go out of print just like books.
 For instance, Disney will often put titles "in the vault"; that is, withdraw titles from the market for several years at a time to re-release later in anniversary or special editions.
 The Public Library is unable to purchase DVD titles that are in the vault or DVDs that have not yet been scheduled for release by the distributor.
 If a film is still playing in the theaters, we cannot purchase it until the DVD becomes available from our vendors.